 - Drop (i.e. a Spherical Cap) and its initial radius

 - Cylinder (i.e. a one-dimensional Spherical Cap) and its initial radius

-The Height and Width inputs are only enabled in Line mode.
+The Height and Width inputs are only enabled in Wedge mode.
 Wedge is a simple approximation that makes the calculation possible.
-The initial line cannot be perfectly vertical.
-A cross section will be the rectangle of your given Width plus a triangular "Wedge" either side acting as a sort of buttress.
+The initial line of a starting Height cannot be perfectly vertical.
+A cross section will be the rectangle of your given Width plus a triangular "Wedge" either side acting as a sort of buttress, specified via the Radius or Wedge input.
+The starting contact angle of the wedge shape is ArcTan(Height/Wedge).
+The total starting width, shown as the Start value, is Width + 2*Wedge.
 Small errors in Wedge aren't all that important because narrower Wedges have a higher contact angle so spread much faster.

 Finally, you need to specify TMax - the time, in seconds, to run the simulation (this needs to be similar to the timescale of drying on your press) and RMax, the maximum "radius" to scale the plot.
 Although the plot could be autoscaled it turns out that having an absolute size makes it much easier to work out the effects of changing input parameters.

 From those inputs the modeller plots how the radius (or wedge) changes over time (i.e. it plots Δr, the change from the given radius) and also calculates the final height, width and angle, including the total width (2*radius or width+2*wedge) at the start and finish.